apache/flink/docs/setup/jobmanager_high_availability.md

 - **high-availability mode** (required): The *high-availability mode* has to be set in `conf/flink-conf.yaml` to *zookeeper* in order to enable high availability mode.

   <pre>high-availability: zookeeper</pre>
-- **Previously this config was named 'recovery.mode' and the default config was 'standalone'.

 - **ZooKeeper quorum** (required): A *ZooKeeper quorum* is a replicated group of ZooKeeper servers, which provide the distributed coordination service.